epam/edp-install/docs/headlamp-user-guide/add-cd-pipeline.md

   !!! note
       When changing the Trigger Type, the job-provision automatically will change the set of stages to the corresponding stages set for the CD pipeline.

-[//]: # (  !!! note)

-[//]: # (      Please be aware that autotests used in the CD pipeline cannot be removed.
-For the details on how to create an autotest codebase, please refer to the [Add Autotest]&#40;add-autotest.md&#41; section.)

   d.
 Select the job provisioner.
-In case of working with non container-based applications, there is an option to use a custom job provisioner.
+In case of working with non-container-based applications, there is an option to use a custom job provisioner.
 Please refer to the [Manage Jenkins CD Job Provision](../operator-guide/manage-jenkins-cd-job-provision.md) page for details.

   e.
 Select the groovy-pipeline library;

   f.
 Select the branch;

   g.
 Add an unlimited number of quality gates by clicking a corresponding plus sign icon and remove them as well by clicking the recycle bin icon;

   h.
 Type the step name, which will be displayed in Jenkins/Tekton, for every quality gate;